laurenkuehne/grfpChanges/index.md

 ----
 <br>

-**To Brian Stone, Micah Cheatham, and Simon Malcomber, National Science Foundation; Michael Kratsios, White House Office of Science and Technology Policy; Victor R. McCrary and Joan Ferrini-Mundy, National Science Board**
+**To: Brian Stone, Micah Cheatham, and Simon Malcomber, National Science Foundation; Michael Kratsios, White House Office of Science and Technology Policy; Victor R. McCrary and Joan Ferrini-Mundy, National Science Board**

 We in the scientific community have been blindsided by the changes to eligibility for this year’s NSF’s Graduate Research Fellowship Program competition, announced in today’s solicitation, NSF 25-547.
 For the past months, the U.S.’s most high-potential early-career STEM students have been preparing their applications in anticipation of competing for a GRFP award within their limited window of eligibility.
 At the same time, they have been anxiously awaiting guidance from a GRFP solicitation that was extraordinarily late.
 With the new solicitation, GRFP is breaking its promise to future leaders of the U.S. STEM workforce.
 Here are the impacts of the changes to eligibility: